hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/options/index.md

 # processMode

-The `processMode` option specifies how HHDataList processes REST API records into expanded records.
+The `processMode` option specifies how HHDataList processes and displays REST API response record fields.
 Valid values for the `value` property are `['copy', 'manage', 'transform']`.
 Below are default values for the `hasTool` and `showTool` properties:

 ``` js nonum
 new HHDataList({